Schnapsen and Sixty-Six Rules

 In Schnapsen there are 5 ranks in each suit:

 In Sixty-Six, nines are added as the lowest rank, giving 6 ranks in each suit:

 The ranks are listed here from high (ace) to low (jack in Schnapsen, nine in Sixty-Six).
 Note that the ten ranks above the king, as in many related games (such as Pinochle and Bezique).
 The trick point score for collecting each rank is also given.
 You score 11 trick points for collecting an ace, 10 for a ten, and so on.
 In Sixty-Six you get 0 points for collecting a nine.

 Schnapsen and Sixty-Six are trick-taking games.
 Once the cards are dealt, players compete in a series of rounds where they each play out one card from their hands face-up in the center of the table, forming a trick of two cards.
-One player’s card wins the trick (explained below), and that player collects the two cards, places them face-down, and scores their trick points.
+One player’s card wins the trick (explained below), and that player collects the two cards, places them face-down on his or her side of the table, and scores their trick points.

 Playing the first card of a trick is called leading, the first card is called the lead, and the player leading is said to be on lead.
 The winner of a trick becomes the leader of the next trick.
 The leader of the first trick alternates from deal to deal during a game.
 The leader of the first trick of the first deal of the game alternates from game to game.

 The suit of the face-up card of the stock is the trump suit for the deal.
 Cards of this suit outrank all other cards.
 Therefore, the rule for winning a trick is as follows: